fohristiwhirl/morbo/README.md

 * Select a config file from the Match menu (an example is provided, it will need editing).
 * Sit back and watch...

+Results are saved into the config file (I dunno if this is a good idea...) and a specified PGN is appended to.